Bed Bug Treatment in Salisbury, NC

 What's The Best Way To Get Rid Of Bed Bugs?

-The best bed bug control in Salisbury, NC, is with Peeler Environmental's bed bug control services.
+The best bed bug control in Salisbury is with Peeler Environmental's bed bug control services.
 We have more than 56 years of experience dealing with pests, and our pest management professionals are highly trained to deal with bed bugs.
 We have a variety of treatment methods at our disposal, depending on the severity of your infestation.

 We start with an inspection, looking for signs of activity, droppings, bite marks on the customer, or bloodstains on the mattress.
 We will then schedule your service.
-The customer must do some prep work, and we will provide a list prior to our service.
+The customer must do some prep work, and we will provide a list before our service.

 Next, we apply a treatment.
 Depending on the situation, treatments can consist of aerosols, liquids, or dust.